groton-school/course-planning-tool/README.md

   npm run deploy
   ```

-- Force-refresh the Course Planning Data spreadsheet to reload the newly-deployed script, and you’re all set.
+- Force-refresh (cmd-shift-R) the Course Planning Data spreadsheet to reload the newly-deployed script, and you’re all set.